Generating and updating control findings

 Both weaknesses are equally difficult for an adversary to take advantage of.
 In both cases, the adversary can use credential theft or some other method to acquire a user key.
 They can then use it to access your resources in an unauthorized way.

-However, the likelihood of a compromise is much higher if the threat actor acquires the root user access key, because the root key gives them greater access.
+However, the likelihood of a compromise is much higher if the threat actor acquires the root user access key because this gives them greater access.
 As a result, the root user key weakness has a higher severity.

 The severity does not take into account the criticality of the underlying resource.